t2linux/T2-Gentoo-Kernel/README.md

 Linux Kernels for Gentoo customized to support T2 Macs

+This branch has been deprecated.
+Please checkout the Mainline or LTS branches.

 ## Installing from CI packages

 Download the files from the latest release.
 You should have two tar files called `linux-[VERSION]-t2-img.tar.xz` and `linux-[VERSION]-t2-src.tar.xz`.